ringcentral/ringcentral-softphone-ts/README.md

 5. if there is none, you need to create one.
 Check steps below for more details
 6. Click the "Set Up and Provision" button
 7. Click the link "Set up manually using SIP"
-8. At the bottom part of the page, you will find "User Name", "Password" and "Authorization ID"
+8. At the bottom part of the page, you will find "Outbound Proxy", "User Name", "Password" and "Authorization ID"

 ## Usage